meghamukim/Plagiarism-detector-using-ntuple-algorithm/README.md

 3. All the comparisons are case-insensitive.
 4. The application handles only String data types for comparisons & synonyms.
 5. If the either of the input files are empty then plagiarism is 0%.
+6. If the synonyms.txt is empty then we just look for exact matches.

 ### Design decisions: